Yushirizu/LENNY-GPT/README.md

 # Custom Chatbot with RAG, FAISS, and Gradio

-This project is a custom chatbot built using RAG (Retrieval-Augmented Generation) for generating responses, FAISS (Facebook AI Similarity Search) for efficient similarity search, and Gradio for creating a user-friendly interface.
+This project is a custom chatbot named LENNY (Language Embeddings Neural Network Yeeting) built using RAG (Retrieval-Augmented Generation) for generating responses, FAISS (Facebook AI Similarity Search) for efficient similarity search, and Gradio for creating a user-friendly interface.

 ## Features